eersnington/workflow-cloudflare-world/packages/world-cloudflare/HOW_IT_WORKS.md

 In both cases you control versioning via normal Worker deployments, and the Durable Object keeps streaming state consistent across versions.

-> Need a starting snippet?
-Run `npx workflow-cloudflare-world` to launch an interactive helper that prints the Wrangler config for either deployment mode along with queue-consumer reminders.
+> Need a starting point?
+Run `npx workflow-cloudflare-world` inside your project and it will scaffold `wrangler.json` plus a queue handler (exporting `StreamCoordinator`) tailored to your answers.

 ## Comparison with Other Worlds